hbs-rcs/hbsgrid-docs/docs/syncfiles.md

 </video>

 Note that the demonstration video goes through the configuration step, which only needs to be done once.
-After that you can skip step 4 above, which greatly simplifies the process.
+After that you can skip step 4 above, which greatly simplifies the process.-->

 ## Globus data transfer {#transfer-data-using-globus}